tadija/AERecord/README.md

 ### NSManagedObject extension
 `extension NSManagedObject`

-Property | Description
+General | Description
 ------------ | -------------
-`class var entityName: String` | entity name
+`class var entityName: String` | used all across these helpers to reference custom `NSManagedObject` subclass.
+It must return correct entity name.
+You may override this property in your custom `NSManagedObject` subclass if needed (but it should work out of the box generally).
+`class func createFetchRequest(predicate: NSPredicate? = nil, sortDescriptors: [NSSortDescriptor]? = nil) -> NSFetchRequest` | create fetch request for any entity type

 Creating | Description
 ------------ | -------------
 `class func create(context: NSManagedObjectContext = AERecord.defaultContext) -> Self` | create new object
 `class func createWithAttributes(attributes: [NSObject : AnyObject], context: NSManagedObjectContext = AERecord.defaultContext) -> Self` | create new object and sets it's attributes
 `class func firstOrCreateWithAttribute(attribute: String, value: AnyObject, context: NSManagedObjectContext = AERecord.defaultContext) -> NSManagedObject` | get existing object or create new (if there's not existing object) with given attribute name and value
-`class func autoIncrementedIntegerAttribute(attribute: String, context: NSManagedObjectContext = AERecord.defaultContext) -> Int` | get next ID for given attribute of Integer type

 Deleting | Description
 ------------ | -------------